Solrys/stock-analysis/README.md

-# Stock Analysis
+# Stock Analysis with VBA
 ## Project Overview

-A friend of mine named Steve asked me to analyze a set of stocks with an excel worksheet.
-Steve wanted to be able to visualize the performance of these set of stocks so that he could inform his parents on good choices for investment within the group.
-Initially I created a workbook to provide Steve with the data he requested so that at a touch of a button he could visualize and compare stocks based on their volume and return.
+Initial analisis of stocks was done with an excel worksheet.
+I wanted to be able to visualize the performance of these set of stocks so that I could inform potential clients for best investment choices within the group.
+Initially I created a workbook to accompany the data, so that at a touch of a button he could visualize and compare stocks based on their volume and return.
-Steve liked the workbook I prepared for him.
-Now Steve wants to be able to use this workbook for an expanded dataset to include the entire stock market over the last few years.
-Because Steve will be comparing a much larger amount of stocks, refactoring the VBA code becomes necessary.
-Refactoring the code will make the code more efficient by taking fewer steps, using less memory, and in this case hopefully creating shorter Run Times for Steve.
+Once that eas accomplished, I wanted to be able to use this workbook for an expanded dataset to include the entire stock market over the last few years.
+Because I will be using this format to compare a much larger dataset, refactoring the VBA code becomes necessary.
+Refactoring the code will make the code more efficient by taking fewer steps, using less memory, and in this case hopefully creating shorter Run Times.

 ## Results

-In order to provide Steve with his requested criteria, I needed to change the code and refactor it, making it more efficient.
+In order to meet this criteria, I needed to change the code and refactor it, making it more efficient.
 I did this by changing the nesting order and removing an additional variable (j).
 In this new workbook I introduce the tickerIndex and set it to zero.
 I then created a 4 different arrays; tickers, tickerVolumes, tickerStartingPrices, and tickerEndingPrices.
 The “tickers” array was used to establish the ticker symbol of a stock.
 These three arrays corresponded with the tickers array by using the initial tickerIndex variable I set up.
 Being able to assign the tickerVolumes, tickerStartingPrices, and tickerEndingPrices to each ticker symbol before running the loops through the data set allowed for faster run times.

 ### A Closer Look At The Diferentiation in VBA code